paddymul/buckaroo/docs/source/articles/dont-use-df-head-buckaroo-instead.rst

 * **Why using df.head() is an anti-pattern**

-In tutorials and common use, whenever we inspect a new dataset with pandas and jupyter, the first command is inevitably :python:`df.head()`.
+In tutorials and common use, whenever we inspect a new dataset with pandas and jupyter, the first command is inevitably ``df.head()``.
 The next commands and cells dig into the contents of the dataframe.
-In a *more perfect world* we would just be typing `df` and seeing a rendered dataframe.
+In a *more perfect world* we would just be typing ``df`` and seeing a rendered dataframe.
 Pandas has sensible defaults fo it's builtin table html rendering system that limits the number of rows and columns displayed in the interest of performance and visual compactness.
-Soon you find yourself playing with `pd.options.display.(width|max_rows)` and looking up sorting and filtering commands.
+Soon you find yourself playing with ``pd.options.display.(width|max_rows)`` and looking up sorting and filtering commands.
 Some might remember these commands off the top of their head, but even so, typing them repeatedly is slow and litters the notebook with temp work.
-Next you'll look up `df.info()` and `df.describe()`
+Next you'll look up ``df.info()`` and ``df.describe()``

 * **Buckaroo fixes this in a natural way**